mlabs-haskell/casper-examples/voting-dapp/README.md

       "CLValue": {
         "bytes": "00000000",
         "cl_type": "I32",
-        "parsed": 0
+        "parsed": x
       }
     }
   }
 }
 ```

 The `"parsed": X` is what should change by the amount you specified in the proposal form.
+During `3d-party-contract` deployment this value is set to `0`.

-Now you can create more proposal, vote on them and finalize them.
-Just don't forget to refresh the page, as it updates only fresh query response from `query-service` (and probably you'll need to click `Init` again after that - sorry).
+Now you can create more proposals, vote on them, and finalize them.
+Just remember to refresh the page, as it updates only with a fresh query response from the `query-service`.
+You may also need to click `Init` again after refreshing (sorry for the inconvenience).